fauskanger/mypolr/README.rst

 #.
 To easily utilize the Polr Project API with Python.
 #.
 Be an exercise in packaging and distributing Python modules (with `pip` and `conda`).
 #.
 Be an exercise in reStructuredText, Sphinx documentation, and ReadTheDocs.
+#.
+Be an exercise in testing Python along best practices and conventions.